You’ve decided to sell your home.

 You probably have more stuff than you think.

-So start this process early and don’t procrastinate.
+Start this process early and don’t procrastinate.

-But not all improvements are worth making.
+But not all improvements pay off.

 The four upgrades that will usually make the most money when selling a house are: